Jean de Carrouges: Early life

-Carrouges was born in the late 1330s in the village of Saint-Marguerite-de-Carrouges as the eldest son of the knight and minor noble, Sir Jean de Carrouges III, and his wife, Nicole de Buchard.
+Carrouges was born in the late 1330s in the village of Sainte-Marguerite-de-Carrouges as the eldest son of the knight and minor noble, Sir Jean de Carrouges III, and his wife, Nicole de Buchard.
 Jean was an influential man in lower Normandy, being a vassal of the Count of Perche and a veteran soldier in his service.
 He had been rewarded for his long military service in the Hundred Years' War with a knighthood and the title of Viscount of Bellême, a rank that came with command of a vital hill castle overlooking the town as well as the role of sheriff in the vicinity, a post carrying significant financial and social rewards.

 Carrouges IV grew up within his father's domain, centred around the village of Carrouges where the family maintained their own hereditary castle.
 He followed his father into the armed service of the Counts of Perche and served in several minor campaigns against the English and routiers in Normandy.
 Following his majority at age 21, he was given a parcel of the family lands to administer and became interested in solidifying and expanding the family holdings.
 In 1367 the family castle and the village of Carrouges were destroyed by English soldiers and a new castle was built on a hilltop nearby, under instructions from Charles V of France.